What is Self-Control?

 In 1 Corinthians 9, Paul notes the discipline it takes to compete in sports.
 Discipline is a way of developing self-control.
 Other aspects of what passes for 'normal life' get left behind in the focused, determined pursuit of a worthy goal.
 The same idea is found in the shedding of weight in Hebrews 12:1.
 So it is also with spiritual discipline.
 By doing certain practices like daily prayer in a regular, disciplined manner, you exercise the inner "muscles" of self-control.
 It become easier to tell yourself "no", easier to maintain focus and keep your eyes on the prize.

 Nowadays, "self-control" is belittled as "inhibition", which is treated as something we all must "free" ourselves from.
 Or, at least, that's what TV and music and advertisements keep telling us.
 And there's a truth in it, in that it isn't good to choke yourself off from the experiences of life.
 There's a place for what's new and fun and different and daring, for that too is how you grow.
 But the biblical idea here is about mastery.
 Who is in command?
 What is the aim?
-If you are set on the course of following Christ, then there are some things in life (even good things) which will take you off course, that will take you down another path.
+If you are set on the course of following Christ, then there are some things in life (even good things) which will take you off course.
 The unimportant can seem important; what you enjoy can become addicting or enslaving.
 You do something "because it's there".
 It's as if your heart is drawn to another lover, which can turn into betrayal of the One who loves you.
 It's like being in a noisy barroom: the Spirit keeps calling to you, but unless you're focused on listening, the voice gets lost among the other noises.
 Self-control allows you to home in on the voice.